prologic/be_challenge_prologic/Schema.md

 # Schema Design

-The schema for the oncall rostering app is currently comprised of two models:
+The schema for the oncall roster app is currently comprised of two models:

 - `Employee` -- This holds the first and last name of each employee
 - `Shift`    -- This holds a row per shift with a reference to the employee